 This theorem is the case for having one specific event but it can be easily generalised for a full probability distribution by replacing all the probability functions

-Bayes theorem allows us to take our current belief about the state and when we make a new observation update our distribution to be more accurate according to the observation we just made.
+Bayes theorem allows us to take our current belief and obtain a more accurate belief by incorporating new evidence.

 Normal Distribution